 Per Oregon state law, bars and taverns may have up to 6 VLT-style slot machines.
 There are additional restrictions on how close together such businesses may be.
 Pari-mutuel sites have up to 10 VLTs.
 The maximum bet is $2.50 while the maximum payout is $600.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.

-Slot Machine Private Ownership in Oregon
+Slot Machine Private Ownership in Oklahoma

 It is legal to privately own a slot machine in the state of Oregon if it is 25 years old or older.

 The Oregon Lottery regulates video lottery terminal (VLT) style gaming machines at non-tribal locations.
 It’s 1992 video poker lottery terminal network was the first centrally controlled gaming system in the U.S. Vegas-style line games for slots were added to Oregon’s VLTs in 2005.